SWIFTSIM/swiftsim/doc/RTD/source/InitialConditions/index.rst

   this to 1.
 If this field is present in a SWIFT IC file and has a value different from 1, the code will return an error message.
-+ ``Time``, time of the start of the simulation in internal units or expressed as a scale-factor for cosmological runs.
-SWIFT ignores this and reads it from the parameter file.
++ ``Time``, time of the start of the simulation in internal units or expressed as a scale-factor for cosmological runs. **SWIFT ignores this and reads it from the parameter file**.

 Particle Data